Q16G/XshellCrack/README.md

 # XshellCrack
 XshellCrack is a secondary development based on SharpXDecrypt, rewritten with go language, increased the registry query Settings, more convenient for xshell local password cracking
+# declaration
+This tool is only for password search.
+Any other behavior is at your own risk
 # introduce

 ### Use